abdullah-codes-tech/demo-repo/README.md

 # demo-repo
-learning how to push and pull repo into local machine
+learning how to push and pull repos into local machine first time connecting github to vsCode